opentensor/bits/bits/BIT-XXXX-PRUNE.md

 ## Security Considerations

-- **Bond griefing:** wealthy actors could spam liquidation challenges or hyperparameter proposals to drain bond capital from repeated slashing.
-Mitigated by per-subnet cooldown periods after failed proposals and the material cost of slashing itself.
+- **Bond griefing:** wealthy actors could spam liquidation challenges to drain bond capital from repeated slashing.
+Mitigated by per-subnet cooldown periods after failed challenges and the material cost of slashing itself.
 - **Whale dominance:** a single actor locking massive Alpha could dominate a subnet's governance.
 Mitigated by the root staker counterweight (18% weight), the natural cost of acquiring large Alpha positions on the open market, and the 4-year lock commitment required for maximum voting power.
 - **Lock manipulation:** actors might time locks to maximize vote weight during proposal windows, then withdraw.
 Mitigated by linear decay — short locks yield minimal veAlpha, and withdrawal is only possible after full expiry.
 - **Gauge-weight manipulation:** root stakers could rapidly shift weight to swing active votes.
 Mitigated by the 18% weight cap relative to Alpha lockers and the 7-day voting period which limits last-minute reallocation impact.
-- **Hyperparameter abuse:** malicious parameter changes could harm subnet operation.
-Mitigated by the bond requirement, owner auto-defense (owner veAlpha counts "for" by default), and governance cooldowns.
 - **Auction gaming:** bidders might attempt to delay or manipulate the subnet auction.
 The 5-day hard cap and deterministic per-block price decay limit such strategies.
 - **Opt-in/opt-out timing:** Alpha holders must have a clear, bounded window to elect during auctions.
 Default behavior is opt-out if no action is taken, protecting passive holders.
 - **Cold key swap security:** the key swap mechanism follows existing Subtensor cold key swap security guarantees to prevent theft or unauthorized transfer.